kubedb/docs/docs/guides/kafka/configuration/kafka-combined.md

 ## Verify Configuration

-Let's exec into one of the kafka pod that we have created and check the configurations are applied or not:
+Lets exec into one of the kafka pod that we have created and check the configurations are applied or not:

 Exec into the Kafka pod: